koraxkorakos/primordial/README.md

 - fast at compile and runtime (see complexity below)

 ### Out of scope
-- Scaled unit and scale conversions could be added by choosing a suitable scalar type
+- scaled unit and scale conversions could be added by choosing a suitable scalar type
 - instantiations with overflow checking scalars types could be used
 - casts

 Complexity Measurents
 ---------------------

-Template Metaprogramming libraraies are known to be often very demandling on compile time ressources (memory, zime).
+Template Metaprogramming libraries are known to often be very demanding on compile time ressources (memory, time).
 The complexity of meta functions etc. is measured in number of template class instantiations, because the symbol table needs to be updated, which envolves dynamic mermory atz compiloe time.
 Template function instatiations are even more demanding because they produce definitions, not just declarations.